Foods With High Protein Than An Egg

 POTATOES – Who is not fond of potatoes?
 They seem to get a bad name, but they’re not supposed to: One medium spud has 4.3 grams of protein to keep you full all day.
 Skip the calorie-laden mashed version and try to bake your own fries for dinner, or set up a balanced baked potato stand.

-ASPARAGUS–Asparagus is one of those vegetables that can be easily forgotten but with almost 3 grams of protein per cup, it should be part of the diet of all.
+ASPARAGUS–Asparagus is one of those vegetables that can be easily forgotten but with almost 3 grams of protein per cup, it should be part of the diet for all.
 And that’s pretty much a steal, at just 27 calories per cup.
 Connect it to everything from pizzas to salads, or just eat it up.
 There are many ways you can cook it up, but it may be the most delicious to roast.

 BLACK BEANS–Although white beans are filled with protein at about 16 g per cup, black beans don’t even stand a chance.
 Only one cup of these beauties, which you can quickly add to your Mexican favorite dishes or turn into a veggie burger patty, contains almost 40 grams of protein.
 That’s more than twice the amount you’ll come across of every white bean.
 This is mostly More High Protein Products.